People's Volunteer Army: First Phase campaign (25 October–5 November 1950)

-On October 19, 1950, Pyongyang, North Korea's capital, was captured by UN forces.
-On the same day, the PVA formally crossed the Yalu River under strict secrecy.
+On 19 October Pyongyang was captured by UN forces.
+On the same day, the PVA began crossing the Yalu River under strict secrecy.
+The initial PVA assault began on 25 October under the command of Peng Dehuai with 270,000 PVA troops (it was assumed at the time that Lin Biao was in charge, but this notion had been disproved).

-The initial PVA assault began on October 25, 1950, under the command of Peng Dehuai with 270,000 PVA troops (it was assumed at the time that Lin Biao was in charge, but this notion had been disproved).
-The PVA assault caught the UN troops by surprise, and employing great skill and remarkable camouflage ability, concealed their numerical and divisional strength after the first engagement with the UN.
+The PVA assault caught the UN troops by surprise, and employing great skill and remarkable camouflage ability, the PVA concealed their numerical and divisional strength after the first engagement with the UN.
 After these initial engagements, the Chinese withdrew into the mountains.
 UN forces interpreted this withdrawal as a show of weakness; they thought that this initial attack was all that the Chinese forces were capable of undertaking.

-Second Phase Campaign (November 25 – December 24, 1950)
+Second Phase campaign (25 November–24 December 1950)

-On November 25, 1950, in the Second Phase Offensive (or campaign) the PVA struck again along the entire Korean front.
+On 25 November the PVA struck again along the entire Korean front.
 In the west, at the Battle of the Ch'ongch'on River, the PVA overran several UN divisions and landed an extremely heavy blow into the flank of the remaining UN forces, decimating the U.S. 2nd Infantry Division in the process.
 In December 1950, Chinese forces captured Pyongyang.
 The city saw a massive evacuation of refugees alongside UN forces heading south in order to avoid the advancing PVA.
 The resulting UN retreat from North Korea was the longest retreat of an American unit in history.
-In the east, at the Battle of Chosin Reservoir, Task Force Faith – a 3,000 man unit from the 7th Infantry Division – was surrounded by the PVA 80th and the 81st Divisions.
+In the east, at the Battle of Chosin Reservoir, Task Force Faith—a 3,000 man unit from the 7th Infantry Division—was surrounded by the PVA 80th and the 81st Divisions.
 Task Force Faith managed to inflict heavy casualties onto the PVA divisions, but in the end it was destroyed with 2,000 men killed or captured, and losing all vehicles and most other equipment.
 The destruction of Task Force Faith was considered by the PVA to be their biggest success of the entire Korean War.

 The 1st Marine Division fared better; though surrounded and forced to retreat, they inflicted heavy casualties on the PVA, who committed six divisions trying to destroy the Marines.
-Although the PVA were able to recapture much of North Korea during the Second Phase Campaign, 40 percent of the PVA was rendered combat ineffective—a loss which they could not recover from until the start of Chinese Spring Offensive.
+Although the PVA were able to recapture much of North Korea during the Second Phase campaign, 40% of the PVA was rendered combat ineffective—a loss which they could not recover from until the start of the Chinese spring offensive.

-UN forces in northeast Korea withdrew to form a defensive perimeter around the port city of Hŭngnam, where an evacuation was carried out in late December 1950.
+UN forces in northeast Korea withdrew to form a defensive perimeter around the port city of Hŭngnam, where an evacuation was carried out in late December.
 Approximately 100,000 military personnel and material and another 100,000 North Korean civilians were loaded onto a variety of merchant and military transport ships.
-Eighth Army commander General Walton Walker was killed in an accident on December 23, 1950.
-He was replaced by Lieutenant General Matthew Ridgway, who led airborne troops in the Second World War.